 Review the Important Dates tab for information on tuition due dates, withdrawals and refunds.

 Students who wish to apply for financial aid must first apply to the study-abroad program and should submit financial aid applications as early as possible.
 Summer is considered a separate term for financial aid awarding purposes.
 Financial aid for the summer term is not automatically awarded based on prior eligibility or acceptance to the program.

-Loyola Law School students who wish to borrow loans must complete a Summer Study Abroad application.
-Watch for announcements from the Office of Financial Aid concerning the summer study abroad aid and application deadlines.
-Loyola students should contact Maura Boden at (213) 736-1023 or email@example.com for more information.
+Loyola Law School students who wish to borrow loans must complete a Summer Study Abroad application and contact the Office of Financial Aid at (213) 736-1140 or firstname.lastname@example.org for more information.

 Brooklyn Law School students should contact Florence Attino in the Office of Financial Aid at (718) 789-7915 or email@example.com.
 More information on summer loans for study abroad is available on our Applying for Aid page at https://blsconnect.brooklaw.edu/finances/Pages/applying-for-aid.aspx